KobeDB/neural-nets-in-c/README.md

-# Neural Nets in Pure C
+# Neural Nets in Pure C99